ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: get_self_cal_last_date_and_time()

     Returns the date and time of the oldest successful self-calibration from among the channels in the session.

-    The time returned is 24-hour (military) local time; for example, if you have a session using channels 1 and 2, and a self-calibration was performed on channel 1 at 2:30 PM, and a self-calibration was performed on channel 2 at 3:00 PM on the same day, this function returns 14 for **hours** and 30 for **minutes**.

     .. note:: This function is not supported on all devices.
-Refer to `Supported Functions by
-        Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
-        for more information about supported devices.